 2) Decide whether to take coaching or go for self-study

 The mode of preparation of CAT is crucial for success in the test.
-If candidates are unsure of how to prepare for CAT, they can ask for guidance from fellow CAT aspirants.
+If candidates are unsure of how to prepare for CAT, they can ask for guidance from fellow aspirants.

 - Candidates must choose the mode of preparation well in advance.
 This decision must be taken by the candidates on the basis of their level of preparation, guidance required and time efficiency.